atoum/visibility-extension/README.md

 }
 ```

-The mock generatornow provides a `makeVisible` method which you can call to override a method visibility.
+The mock generator now provides a `makeVisible` method which you can call to override a method visibility.
 You have to call
 this method **before** the generation of the mocked class which happens the first time a mock is instanciated or when you call
 the `generate` method of the mock controller.